Animal Heating Recommendations

 Heat rises, so having heat under animals tends to be more effective and economical than using heat lamps.
 Less heat is lost when using heat mats because the heat source is completely utilized by the litter and creates a more precisely targeted heated area.
 This is especially beneficial for piglets.
-When heat lamps are used, heat travels to the sow, and a warm zone to discourage piglets from getting too close to the sow is not provided.
-This increases the chances of crush losses.
+When heat lamps are used, heat travels to the sow, and this can create a hazard by encouraging piglets to get too close to the sow, increasing the chances of laid-on or crush losses.
 Heating mats provide a safe warm zone and also avoid the chance of a bulb going out, which happens with heat lamps resulting in periods of time where the animals could be without heat.
 Reliable heating is key, as cold areas can result in scours, respiratory issues, and other health problems that harm livestock, slow their growth, and cost producers.

 No-cost energy assessments can help you identify what measures are best suited for your operations considering costs and expected benefits.
-Click here to request an energy assessment by completing our interest form.
+Request an energy assessment by completing our interest form.

 Animal Heat Mats

 |General Operational Requirements||Requires a means to safely enclose wiring, for example in PVC pipe.

 |Potential Energy Savings (1)||40-80%|

 |Possible Barriers||Farmers wary that animals may chew the mat.
 High-quality mats are made of durable, water-resistant, and fire-retardant materials that can handle scratching, chewing, and impacts.

 |Non-energy Benefits||Better distributed heat source can keep sows cooler and reduce crush losses; mat serves as a draft barrier on slatted floors|